 To me, a girls night is a night with my girlfriends.
 No Partners.
 No Children.
 Just food, drinks, and great company.
 It’s a little bit of ‘me time’ which is much needed since most of my friends are also new mums.
 It’s a great chance to get away from everything, just for the night.

-I decided to call it Squad Night Off.
-Then I created a Facebook event to invite everyone, as well as help to keep track of it.
+I decided to call my event Squad Night Off.
+I originally called it mums night off, but Then I created a Facebook event to invite everyone which also helped us all keep track of everything in relation to it.
 Since it was still summer and we have a pool at home I invited everyone to my house.